 The characters "Janet and Bill Williams" are based on Michael and Ruth Paine who, like in the movie, take in Marina Oswald into their home.
 Ruth Paine alerted Lee to the job at the Texas School Book Depository.

-During one scene of an NSC meeting, a general accuses Kennedy of having "...his hand on the chicken switch again."
-A Chicken Switch is an emergency cut-off button installed in Air Force flight simulators.
+During one scene of a National Security Council meeting, a General accuses Kennedy of "having his hand on the chicken switch again."
+A "Chicken Switch" is an emergency cut-off button installed in Air Force flight simulators.
 If the testing candidate feels his life is in danger, he can "chicken out" by shutting down the machine.
-By using this vernacular, the general identifies himself as both a pilot and an Air Force general.
+By using this vernacular, the General identifies himself as both a pilot, and an Air Force General.

-The movie mentions a conflict of interest connection between Vice President Johnson and a military contractor called Brown and Root and its financial motivations in preventing Kennedy's ending the Vietnam war as a motive for Kennedy's assassination.
-The same corporation, now known as Kellog Brown and Root (KBR) a subsidiary of Halliburton, was a military contractor connected with Vice President Cheney.
+The movie mentions a conflict of interest connection between Vice-President Johnson and a military contractor called Brown and Root, and its financial motivations in preventing Kennedy's ending the Vietnam war as a motive for Kennedy's assassination.
+The same corporation, now known as Kellog, Brown, and Root (KBR) a subsidiary of Halliburton, was a military contractor connected with Vice-President Cheney.

 Jeff Bridges and Nick Nolte were both considered for the role of Jim Garrison.
 Bridges was turned down because he was not a major box-office draw, while Nolte was considered to be too old.
 He later worked with Stone in U Turn (1997).

 When discussing the Oswald impersonators, Laurie Metcalf's character tells them about one of the impostors going to buy a car.
 The salesman remembers him being 5' 7", but the real Oswald was 5' 11".
 In reality, Frank Whaley, who plays the impostor, is 5' 7 1/2", while Gary Oldman, who plays Oswald, is 5' 9".